savvydecode/alx_html_css/README.md

 Hint: this gets done by adding a certain tag to your HTML code.

 NB: Do well to thoroughly go through the base css file that was provided to you to understand exactly which styles produces which result.

+3. SOME MORE STYLING
+Your website is unique, and if you want it not to look like everyone else’s, you may want to take some time to style everything of it as you wish!

+What you’re allowed to do:

+You may add any non-positioning-related CSS rules to styles.css (like colors, backgrounds, borders, …) You may do whatever you want with the HTML content and the CSS that applies inside the <article> tag.
+You may add a logo to the top-left of your page.
+To keep it simple, rather than use an image, feel free to use a unicode character, from this table for instance.
+One way to make it work: add a first item in the list in your <header>, before all other list items, and just put the HTML-code for the character in it (it starts with “&” and ends with “;”).
+To make it look like a logo, if you want the character to be bigger, you can add the class="logo" attribute on the tag, we added the CSS rule for you.
+What you’re not allowed to do:

+Do not change the layout strategy, done with CSS Flexbox, as described above.
+Feel free to experiment with positioning within the <article> tag if you wish; but please refrain to do so anywhere else.